 Part of the reason outcomes are evident at this point is because in some cases projects (such as the Tonga and Vanuatu Crisis Centres, and many other examples) were started before Pacific Women came about, and they also draw on expertise generated in previous work; this is especially true for results in EVAW, which many respondents comment on positively [4].134 Some projects are also funded from more than one source.
 While these make it unwise to attribute all visible outcomes to Pacific Women, it is reasonable to assert that the programme has made a contribution to them.
 For example, in Fiji, one stakeholder commented that in EVAW 'we see expanded services, better access, community awareness, education; new partners coming into the space; and the trialling of feminist theology methods'.
-While the foundation for all of these was built before the programme - thus creating a good 'take off' point - there is good reason to assume that the current programme is contributing to all of
+While the foundation for all of these was built before the programme is contributing to all of the recent and current progress in these, as well as specifically for supporting new work in feminist theology outreach.